How do I apply for a postgraduate programme in Computer Science and IT at Heriot-Watt University?

 Do I need to specify a JACS code and fill in an ATAS certificate with my MSc application?

 Neither a JACS code nor an ATAS certificate is required when applying for one of our taught MSc programmes in Computer Science or Information Technology.
-However, overseas applicants (i.e. those outside the EU and the EEA) to the one year MSc in Advanced Computer Science, which is an MSc by research, will need a JACS code, which identifies the general area of research.
-We will tell you what your JACS code is once your research topic has been agreed with your supervisors.
-You can then use that to make an ATAS application before you apply for your visa to enter the UK.
+However, overseas applicants (i.e. those outside the EU and the EEA) to the one year MSc Advanced Computer Science, which is an MSc by research, will need a JACS code, which identifies the general area of research.
+We will tell applicants what their JACS code is once their research topic has been agreed with their supervisors.
+It can then be used to make an ATAS application before applying for a visa to enter the UK.

 Where is Heriot-Watt University?

 Heriot-Watt University's main campus is on the western edge of the city of Edinburgh.